-During 2023/24 71 confirmed cases of communicable disease were investigated as a result of notifications via the TARIAN system.
+During 2022/23 88 confirmed cases of communicable disease were investigated.
 The pie chart below shows the percentage distribution of diseases investigated by organism.

-Chart Showing Types of Communicable Diseases Notifications Received During 2023/24 (Non COVID-19)
+Chart Showing Types of Communicable Diseases Notifications Received During 2022/23 (Non COVID-19)

-In addition, the team investigated an additional 6 norovirus type incidents in settings which included schools, private nurseries and care homes.
+In addition, the team investigated an additional 8 norovirus type outbreaks in settings which included schools, private nurseries and care homes.